celestiaorg/celestia-specs/specs/data_structures.md

 All protocol-level hashing is done using [Keccak-256](https://keccak.team/keccak.html), and not SHA3-256 ([FIPS 202](https://keccak.team/specifications.html#FIPS_202)).
 This is to enable compatibility with [Ethereum](https://ethereum.org)'s EVM.
+Keccak-256 outputs a digest that is 256 bits (i.e. 32 bytes) long.

 Libraries implementing Keccak-256 are available in Go (https://godoc.org/golang.org/x/crypto/sha3) and Rust (https://docs.rs/sha3).